-- This example demonstrates the use of GenEx for extracting histories and responses from LS-DYNA data files. - o The small car crash design optimization example (see Section 17.2) has been modified by defining LS-DYNA histories and responses using GenEx.
-Even though GenEx is not required for this example, it has been used only to demonstrate its use. - O This example is a minimization problem with total mass of four parts (part no.2, 3, 4 and 5) as the objective and the intrusion distance calculated as the difference between displacements of two nodes (432 and 167) as the design constraint. - The steps to define the task type and design parameters are similar to other simple LS-OPT examples.
+- o This example demonstrates the use of GenEx for extracting histories and responses from LS-DYNA data files. - o The small car crash design optimization example (see Section 17.2) has been modified by defining LS-DYNA histories and responses using GenEx.
+Even though GenEx is not required for this example, it has been used only to demonstrate its use. - o This example is a minimization problem with total mass of four parts (part no.2, 3, 4 and 5) as the objective and the intrusion distance calculated as the difference between displacements of two nodes (432 and 167) as the design constraint. - OPT examples.
 In this example, internal energy, nodal acceleration and rigid wall force are defined as histories with part masses and nodal displacements defined as responses using various GenEx features.